4xlan/cyberpower_ups_parser/README.md

 ## Configuring

-Just set up port (and IP, optionally).
+Just set up port (and IP, optionally) in config in place it with name `config.yaml` in `config` directory near bin file.